Stephen V Báthory: Career

 In 1467, he took part in Matthias' bitter defeat against Moldavia at the Battle of Baia.
 In 1476, Corvinus decided to support Vlad III Dracula in reclaiming his Wallachian throne from Basarab Laiotă.
 He therefore made Báthory supreme commander over an army of 8,000 infantry and 13,000 cavalry, but since Báthory was rather inexperienced in military leadership, "the actual leadership was shared by Dracula and the Serbian despot Vuk Brancovic.
 Before this, Dracula and Báthory had waged war in Bosnia, where Báthory was sent by Corvinus to free a certain Bosnian king whose name was also Matthias.
 The new campaign would involve Hungarian, Moldavian, and Wallachian troops, with the assistance of a small Serbian contingent.
 Dracula wrote to his cousin, Prince Stephen III of Moldavia, to wait for him so that the two could merge their armies, but the merging failed due to delayment in movement of the Hungarian troops, which resulted in Stephen's defeat at the Battle of Valea Albă on 26 July 1476.
 On 18 August, the two armies merged and helped Stephen get rid of the Turks in Moldavia.
-After a consultation that took place in the city of Brașov, Dracula, Báthory, and Brancovic invaded Wallachia from southern Transylvania with an army of 35,000, whereas Stephen would aid them by attacking eastern Wallachia with 15,000 men.
+After a consultation that took place in the city of Brassó, Dracula, Báthory, and Brancovic invaded Wallachia from southern Transylvania with an army of 35,000, whereas Stephen would aid them by attacking eastern Wallachia with 15,000 men.
 Dracula's offensive began in early November 1476 and defeated Laiotă's 18,000 strong army at Rucăr, at the Wallachian-Transylvanian border.
 Both armies lost around 10,000 men.

 On 8 November, Dracula captured the capital of Târgoviște where he met with Stephen.
 The two swore eternal allegiance to one another and when at the presence of Báthory, the two pledged as well to pursue a great crusade against the Turks.
-By 11 November, Báthory reported to the town officials of Sibiu that most of Wallachia was in Dracula's hands and added that "all the boyars aside from two are with us" and "even the latter will soon join us."
+By 11 November, Báthory reported to the town officials of Nagyszeben that most of Wallachia was in Dracula's hands and added that "all the boyars aside from two are with us" and "even the latter will soon join us."

 On 16 November, Bucharest fell to Báthory's army and on 26 November, Dracula was reestablished as Prince of Wallachia for his third time.
 After Stephen and Báthory retreated from Wallachia, Laiotă would return to Wallachia with an army to reclaim his throne.
 In December, Laiota and Dracula met each other in battle.
 Dracula possessed only a small army and was killed in battle.